what is a sole proprietorship

 Is it difficult to close a sole proprietorship?

-Closing a sole proprietorship is easier compared to setting it up.
-The process involves applications to the tax office and trade registry.
-However, financial obligations such as debt repayment must be fulfilled.
+Closing a sole proprietorship is easier compared to establishment.
+The closure is done by applying to the tax office and trade registry.
+However, financial liabilities such as debts must be settled.

 demresa